000336/RTM/README.md

 # RTM
-Real-time map providing OPENCV compatible images.
+Real-time geographic map providing OPENCV compatible images.
 NOT HTML BASED

 USERS should add a tile directory while using this library and carefully set the parameters, for example, the FPS since this controls the update rate of the loading process.